This page in Swedish

 Research

-Cecilia’s research primarily focuses on the assessment and treatment of speech, language, and reading difficulties in children with and without hearing impairments.
-This includes the development of assessment tools for speech and language perception, as well as the design and evaluation of methods to support children’s speech, language, and reading abilities.
-More recently, her research has expanded to include social aspects of communicative disabilities.
-Her work is often interdisciplinary, involving collaboration with psychologists, audiologists, engineers, and special educators.
+Cecilia Nakeva von Mentzer’s research primarily focuses on assessing and treating speech disorders, developmental language disorder, and reading difficulties in children with and without hearing impairments.
+This includes developing assessment tools for speech and language perception and designing and evaluating methods to support children’s speech, language, and reading abilities.
+In recent years, her research has also encompassed the social aspects of communicative disabilities.
+Her work is often conducted in collaboration with professionals such as psychologists, otologists, engineers, and special educators.

-Cecilia leads the research project Language, Communication and Psychological Well-being in Young Adults with Hearing Loss: A Longitudinal Follow-up (SKOP).
+Cecilia is currently the principal investigator of the research project Language, Communication and Psychological Well-Being in Young Adults with Hearing Loss: A Long-Term Follow-Up (SKOP).

-She also heads a survey study titled Creating Space for Children – The Significance of the Physical Environment for Meetings and Conversations in Social Services: An Interdisciplinary Perspective, conducted in collaboration with researchers in social work and occupational therapy.
+She is also responsible for the survey study Creating Space for Children – The Importance of Physical Environments for Meetings and Conversations in Social Services: An Interdisciplinary Perspective, conducted in collaboration with researchers in social work and occupational therapy.

 SKOP

-The overarching aim of the SKOP project is to explore how young adulthood is experienced by individuals with hearing loss from a language and communication perspective, and how this relates to psychological well-being.
-The project follows up on a group of children who used cochlear implants (CI) or hearing aids (HA) more than ten years after participating in a reading-focused research project.
-The goal is to deepen understanding of young adults with hearing loss from a life-course perspective.
-A sub-study on listening ability in young adults was presented at the Nordic Conference in Speech and Language Pathology in November 2024.
+The overarching aim of the project is to examine how young adulthood is experienced by individuals with hearing loss from a language and communication perspective and how these experiences relate to mental well-being.
+The project follows up on a group of children who used cochlear implants (CI) or hearing aids (HA) more than ten years after participating in earlier reading research.
+The goal is to expand knowledge of young adults with hearing loss from a long-term life-course perspective.
+A sub-study on listening abilities in young adults was presented at the Nordic Conference in Speech and Language Pathology in November 2024.

 Creating Space for Children

 Children who encounter social services are often in vulnerable life situations.
-This project investigates how the physical environments where these meetings take place affect the child’s sense of safety, participation, and ability to express themselves.
-Through a survey targeting social workers, we map their experiences of meeting rooms—where conversations occur, how the rooms are designed, and how this is perceived to influence the relationship with the child.
-The results may lead to concrete changes in how social services’ facilities are planned and used, thereby strengthening children’s rights and well-being.
-The project is interdisciplinary, practice-oriented, and has the potential to influence both policy and everyday professional practice in social work.
+This project examines how the physical environments where these meetings take place influence a child’s sense of safety, participation, and ability to express themselves.
+Through a survey of social workers, we map their experiences of meeting rooms—where conversations occur, how the rooms are designed, and how these factors are perceived to affect the relationship with the child.
+The results may contribute to concrete changes in how social service facilities are planned and used, ultimately strengthening children’s rights and well-being.
+The project is interdisciplinary and practice-based, with the potential to influence both policy and everyday professional practice in social work.

 Cecilia is a member of the research subject Disability Research, part of the research environment SpecUL – Special Education, Development and Learning, and leads the research group Speak up.